maffan-96/slam-course/README.md

 Ville Lehtola, University of Twente, v.v.lehtola@utwente.nl
 2022-2024

-This course repository is designed to introduce students to the fundamentals of sensor fusion and SLAM (Simultaneous Localization and Mapping) through hands-on exercises.
-The course takes students from basic sensor integration to practical SLAM applications using modular code and step-by-step exercises.

 Course Exercises:
 **Groupwork A**: Pedestrian dead reckoning through IMU integration — understand how to estimate movement using inertial sensors.